MicroSur/sur_myevic/README.md

 The look-and-feel of the myevic firmware is more-or-less identical to the original firmware, so you shouldn't be lost.
 Many new features and options are made available through the menu system; I strongly encourage you to fully read the present documentation.

-The documentation is generic and may not be correct for this version.
+The documentation is generic and may not be correct for SME version!

 ## Documentation Index
    __1.__ [Usage and compatibility](https://github.com/MicroSur/sur_myevic/blob/master/git_doc_en/usageandcompatibility_en.md)